 Thereafter, in the absence of the Interested Person, the Disinterested Directors shall determine, by a majority of the Disinterested Directors, whether or not the circumstances disclosed by the Interested Person regarding the Potential Conflict constitute a Conflict of Interest.
 The determination by the Disinterested Directors in this regard is conclusive and may not be challenged by the Interested Person.
-Such determination shall be recorded pursuant to Section 3.1 hereof.Procedures for Addressing a Conflict of Interest.
+Such determination shall be recorded pursuant to Section 3.1 hereof.
+Such determination shall be made prior to the Disinterested Directors approving or adopting, as applicable, the transaction, contract, arrangement, policy, program or other matter giving rise to such Potential Conflict.

+Notwithstanding the foregoing, (i) any transaction in which a Director has a material Financial Interest shall constitute a Conflict of Interest and shall be addressed in accordance with the procedures in Section 2.4 and (ii) the approval requirements set forth in Section 2.3 must be satisfied for any Common Director Transaction.

+Procedures for Approving Common Director Transactions.

+Prior to consummating any Common Director Transaction (other than a Common Director Transaction between PTI and ICANN, addressed in Section 2.3(b) below), the following requirements must be met: (i) the material facts as to the transaction and the relevant directorships must be fully disclosed or known to the Disinterested Directors and (ii) the transaction must be approved in good faith by a majority of the Disinterested Directors.

+A Common Director Transaction between PTI and ICANN must be just and reasonable as to PTI at the time it is approved by the Board.

+The procedures and determinations made under this Section 2.3 shall be recorded pursuant to Section 3.1, as applicable for Common Director Transactions.

+For the avoidance of doubt, if a Director has a material Financial Interest in a Common Director Transaction, the transaction shall be addressed in accordance with the procedures in Section 2.4.

+Procedures for Addressing a Conflict of Interest.

 If the Disinterested Directors determine that a Conflict of Interest exists, the Conflicted Person may make a presentation to the Disinterested Directors regarding the Conflict of Interest.
-After any such presentation, subject to Section 2.4(d), the Conflicted Person shall leave the meeting and shall not be present during any discussion of the Conflict of Interest.
+After any such presentation, subject to Section 2.5(d), the Conflicted Person shall leave the meeting and shall not be present during any discussion of the Conflict of Interest.

-The Chair of the Board (if Disinterested) or a majority of the Disinterested Directors, shall, if appropriate, appoint a Disinterested person or committee to investigate alternatives or modifications, as applicable, to the proposed transaction, contract, arrangement, policy, program or other matter.
+The Chair (if Disinterested) or a majority of the Disinterested Directors, shall, if appropriate, appoint a Disinterested person or committee to investigate alternatives or modifications, as applicable, to the proposed transaction, contract, arrangement, policy, program or other matter.
 If the Conflicted Person is a Director, the findings shall be reported to the Disinterested Directors at the next Board meeting and prior to the Disinterested Directors approving or adopting, as applicable, the transaction, contract, arrangement, policy, program or other matter giving rise to such Conflict of Interest.

 After investigating the proposed transaction, contract, arrangement, policy, program or other matter, the Disinterested Directors shall determine whether PTI can obtain with reasonable efforts a more advantageous transaction, contract, arrangement, policy, program or other matter in a manner that would not give rise to or would alleviate or mitigate a Conflict of Interest.
+Such determination shall be made prior to the Disinterested Directors approving or adopting, as applicable, the transaction, contract, arrangement, policy, program or other matter giving rise to such Conflict of Interest.